 - Create a new MAXQDA project right from the beginning of your study. - Import all data into the project. - Import field notes as documents (not memos) so that they can be coded. - Use meaningful document names for easy access of different types of documents. - Structure data in document groups by data type, time of collection, or other meaningful logic.

-Documents structured in document groups by data type (left) or by phase (right)
+Documents structured by data types (left) or by phases (right) in document groups

 "Open coding" mode